 The AFP College is located in Barton, Canberra and is a registered training organisation under the Australian Skills Quality Authority.

-ACT Policing and Federal Agent recruit training (Federal Police Development Program)
+ACT police and federal agent recruit training (Federal Police Development Program)

 - investigation techniques